cmfeltgood/cs330/plp3.md

 return (variable)
 ```
 However, if you want to return multiple value from a function, it may require something more complex,
 especially when returning values of different variable types.
+Here's three versions of a function that describes my differing levels of excitement around Alex versus with other people.

 Option 1: Pass-by-pointer